Skip to main content

 What is dense breast tissue?

 Dense breast tissue refers to the appearance of breast tissue on a mammogram.
-It's a normal and common finding.
+It's a common finding identified in about 50% of women.

 Breast tissue is composed of milk glands, milk ducts and supportive tissue.
 These elements make up the dense tissue in the breast.
 Breasts also include fatty tissue, which is nondense tissue.
 When viewed on a mammogram, women with dense breasts have more dense tissue than fatty tissue.

-On a mammogram, nondense breast tissue appears dark and transparent.
-Dense breast tissue appears as a solid white area on a mammogram, which makes it difficult to see through.
+Nondense breast tissue appears dark and transparent on a mammogram.
+In contrast, dense breast tissue appears as a solid white area, which makes it difficult to see through.

 How do doctors determine if you have dense breast tissue?

 The radiologist who analyzes your mammogram determines the ratio of nondense tissue to dense tissue and assigns a level of breast density.
-Levels of density are described using a results reporting system called Breast Imaging Reporting and Data System, as provided by the American College of Radiology.
+The levels of density are described using a results reporting system called the Breast Imaging Reporting and Data System, which is provided by the American College of Radiology.

 The levels of density are often recorded in your mammogram report using letters: